Sigma 300 800mm Review | Sigmonster Lens review

 The Sigma 300-800mm.
 Notoriously known as the Sigmonster worldwide, nicknamed by Philippines bird photographer Romy Ocon.

-Feel free to click on each photograph to check the len’s sharpness (Best viewed on a large screen).
+Feel free to click on each photograph to check the len’s sharpness & Exif (Best viewed on a large screen).
 For Exif, you have to save it and open the information.

 Lenses I compared,